abruzzi/karma-ng-html2js-preprocessor/README.md

 });
 ```

-If you have `enableRequireJs` set to ture, that will generate:
+If you have `enableRequireJs` set to true, that will generate:
 ```js
 require(['angular'], function(angular) {
     angular.module('template.html', []).config(function($templateCache) {